probablynothoangf/afkbot/README.md

 ain't even remember what i'm doin' this for (maintain an aternos minecraft server 24/7 i guess?)

 btw it didn't work lmao ☠️.

+so that's why i'm archiving this (no reason at all)